goinvo/goinvo.com/LOCAL_TESTING_GUIDE.md

 This starts:
 - Gatsby on port 8000
-- Functions on port 8888
+- Netlify Functions on port 8888
 - Unified proxy on port 8888

 ### Step 6: Test the Feature